wilkru-7/M7011E/readme.md

+# Welcome
+## Here follows simple instructions to run our projet, for more detail see "M7011E Repord.pdf"

 # Steps to build and run the project

+## 1. Switch to the branch named "Docker".

-## 1. Build all the containers by running the following command in the respective folder
+## 2. Build all the containers by running the following command in the respective folder
  - `docker build -t buffer .`
  - `docker build -t consumption .`
  - `docker build -t modelledprice .`